abhirampai/my_blog/src/_blogs/developing_a_simple_web_service_api_using_go.md

 ```

 ## Conclusion
 In this blog post, we explored how to create a web service API using Go and Gin.
 We defined CRUD operations for managing an array of albums while demonstrating how to handle requests effectively with Gin's context management.
-This foundational knowledge can be expanded upon for more complex applications in the future.
+Checkout the github repo [here](https://github.com/abhirampai/AlbumSearchServiceGo), for the complete implementation.